 No doubt, the semantics of positioning and positioning strategy can get confusing.
 But if you want to hedge your bets, think of it this way:

-Positioning is not something you do, it’s something that happens.
+Positioning is everything you do as a company to help position the brand in the minds of consumers.
 You can choose a narrow market niche, devise a new pricing strategy and launch a giant ad campaign that, together, may affect people’s perception of you.
-But you can’t technically “position” anything.
+It’s a positioning effort, but you can’t technically “position” anything.

 Want to transform your business into an iconic brand like 7-Up?
 Call us.
 541-815-0075.
 Want more classic positioning advice?
 Read this post.